itsmeterrylin/prd-powerbomb/README.md

    cd prd-powerbomb
    ```

 2. The project is ready to use with Cursor AI rules already configured.
+It is also usable with other coding agents such as Claude Code or Codex by simply @ the specific rule files.

 ## Usage